ben-ghirardani/quiz/Notes.md

 1) pressing next on the last question crashes as program expects another question.
 2) once a radio button is selected, it remains selected for the next question, need to default to unselected. defaultChecked={false} doesn't work
-3) possible to press next even if no option has been selected.

-Next -
-4) multiple & boolean - refactor clickNext to check answer against correct answer and keep a score in state.

-5) Re-factor the ternery in the render method of <Quiz/>, too long
+3) Re-factor the ternery in the render method of <Quiz/>, too long
+4) Is score updating quickly enough?
+Include promise to make sure it's being captured before moving to next screen?